HomeBlogCapability Statement

 2. Vague past performance

-3. No contact person
+3. No human contact

 Where to go from here